 Living With Less Stuff: Minimalist Living

-When I thought about minimalism, I thought about living with less stuff.
+When I thought about minimalism, I thought about living with a lot less stuff.
 You know the physical objects that take up space in our cars and homes.
 Minimalist living initially meant purging all of the unwanted possessions from my house.

 Does stuff make you happy?
 Does it fill a special place in your heart?
 Sometimes the answer is yes, and that’s a perfectly fine answer.